You’re trying to use a simple COUNTIF function, but you get an “#ERROR!” message instead. What does it mean and how can you fix it?

 Instead, Google Sheets will warn you about numbers that are outside of the range that can be depicted.
 If this happens to you during intense calculations, then you know that either something has gone wrong, or you need to wildly reduce the amount of precision that you’re dealing with.

 There may be times when you need a high level of precision or Very Large Numbers, but it’s unlikely that most people will ever stretch the capacity of Google Sheets’ cells.
-If you’re seeing the #NUM! error, it’s much more likely that you’ve accidentally typed something you didn’t need to.
+If you’re seeing the #NUM! error, it’s much more likely that you’ve accidentally typed something you didn’t mean to.
+Check your inputs.

 #REF! – Your Reference No Longer Exists

-Another simple error, the #REF! error refers to a reference that doesn’t or no longer exists.
-In the above example, we’re referring to a sheet (Sheet2) that doesn’t exist, so we get a #REF1 error.
+The #REF!
+Google Sheets error refers to a reference that doesn’t or no longer exists.
+In the above example, we’re referring to a sheet (Sheet2) that doesn’t exist, so we get a #REF! error.